 We know we’re biased, but when we say that every business owner needs to build a website, we genuinely mean it.
 Even if all of your sales happen in person, you can still use Google to help reach new customers.
 When was the last time you actually picked up a Yellow Pages to find a nearby business for your needs?

 Today, Google has become synonymous with search.
 When looking for a business in your location — a place to grab a bite, spend the night or get a haircut – your potential customers will turn first to the search engine.
-Your goal: to make sure YOUR business is the one that shows up first!
-For that to happen, you need Local Search Engine Optimization, or as we call it in the industry, “ Local SEO.”
+Your goal: to make sure YOUR business is the one that shows up first.
+For that to happen, you need to have an understanding of what SEO is as well as mastery over Local Search Engine Optimization, or as we call it in the industry, “ Local SEO.”

 Search engines increasingly tailor their results based on the location of the searcher.
 They look for keywords that show a local intent, such as “restaurants near me” or “restaurants in Tribeca,” and they show results accordingly, with geo-targeted content receiving priority status.

 One of the best ways to help local customers find your business is to optimize your website for Google Maps and what’s known as the “Local Pack.”
 The Local Pack takes the highest ranked businesses from Google Maps and places them at the top of Google search results.

 This is prime real estate and you want to own it!
 To give yourself a shot at being one of those three lucky businesses, make sure you list yours in detail on Google My Business (GMB).
 Then, since Google likes to place top-rated services in the Local Pack, ask customers to write reviews about you on GMB.
 Remarkably, only 10% of businesses have claimed their spot on GMB which means less competition for you.

 Google My Business is just one example of a search engine directory.
 Bing also has a business directory and it’s worthwhile to claim your spot there as well.